 Q: What am I expected to provide for a visiting student?

 A: A visiting Network student should have his/her own bed or sleeping space, meals with the family, and should be treated like a family member as much as possible.
 Transportation to and from the hosting school should be worked out between the host and sending school.

 Q: What am I expected to pay for?

-A: The student’s family is normally expected to cover the costs of travel to and from the host school and some spending money for their son or daughter.
-The home school advisor who arranges the exchange can help estimate these costs.
+A: The student’s family is normally expected to cover the costs of travel to and from the host school along with spending money for incidentals.
+The sending school advisor who arranges the exchange can help estimate these costs.
 The host family covers meals eaten in the host home.
 If the program involves meals taken outside the host home, the student should be prepared to pay for them.

 Q: To what extent am I expected to entertain the Network student during free time?